What better way to kick off the New Year than by getting a jump start burning off those extra holiday calories in the great outdoors?

 On New Year’s Day, America’s State Parks will once again be celebrating with First Day Hike.
 These hikes provide a means for individuals and families to welcome the coming year in the outdoors, exercising and connecting with nature.
 For many it has become a tradition.

-This year states will be adapting their First Day hikes to keep people safe and healthy.
-These will include hikes with smaller groups, virtual hikes, self-guided hikes and trail challenges.
-To discover the opportunity nearest you, use the map and click on a pin to learn more about your state or specific opportunities.
-States will be adding events and trails throughout the month of December, so check back to find the best hike for you.
+This year states will continue adapting their First Day hikes to keep people safe and healthy.
+These will include traditional hikes, self-guided hikes and trail challenges.
+Visitors will be able to use the hike map and click on a pin to learn more about your state or specific opportunities.

 Distance and rigor vary from park to park, but all hikes aim to create a fun experience for the whole family.
 People are invited to savor the beauty of the state park’s natural resources so they may be inspired to take advantage of these local treasures throughout the year.